kryton-me/kryton-me.github.io/2022-11-DyslexiaTextEditorsTips.md

-Spell Checker tips
+Dyslexia - Text editor tips
 ===
-This page is mainly looking at check as you type tools

-# Browers

-## Firefox
-Firefox has two options that need to be enabled:

-Menu button -> Settings -> General -> Language and Appearance -> Language -> "Check your spelling as you type"

-check the above setting is enabled (ticked)

-if it's not working try:

-   about:config

-accept the risk and Contine

-search for spellcheck

-change from 0 to 1 or 2

-   layout.spellcheck.Default  2

-## Edge
-appears to give you full office spelling & grammer by default.

-# Text / code editors
+This page is looking at text editors of various operating systems and how to configure them to have spell checkers, white on black text (often called Dark mode) and change the font to something more friendly.
+This is aimed at those writing code & want spell checked comments.

-## Notepad++ (Windows)
+# Notepad++ (Windows)
-### install
+## install

    winget install Notepad++

-### set up spelling
+## set up spelling

 Plugins -> Plugins Admin -> search "spell" -> tick "DSpellCheck -> Install